cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    [runtime]
        [[showdown]]
-           # Randomly return one of the three custom outputs.
+           # Randomly return one of the three custom outputs:
            script = """
                SEED=$RANDOM
                if ! (( $SEED % 3 )); then